 Note: This poem recounts my grandfather Willy Murphy's night hiding in a pond in a sheltered corner of a field after the Black and Tans arrived at his home during the War of Independence.
 The Black and Tans, members of a paramilitary force established by the British Prime Minister Lloyd George, were known and feared for their violations of human rights.

 The poem is in my collection The Blue Guitar.

 Let me help you build a simple, easy mindfulness habit.
-Almost 12,000 people worldwide make my free daily mindfulness reminder part of their day.
+Over 12,000 people worldwide make my free daily mindfulness reminder part of their day.
 Each reminder is written by myself based on my experience or is carefully selected from the writings of people I admire.
 When you sign up you will also receive my 30 Tips for bringing mindfulness to your daily life quickly and easily:

 I have practised mindfulness for over 25 years.
 My aim is to make this valuable practice accessible and jargon-free.